 Silicone in summary

 Given that there is so little safety data on the use of silicone bakeware, and the availability of other types of cookware that are non-toxic, eco-friendly, and safe, I’d err towards ditching the silicone.
-That said, if you make jellies, chocolates, ice cubes, or popsicles, silicone moulds can be fun and likely pose little risk of leaching siloxanes into food.
-You might also want to use silicone moulds to make candles or soaps.
+Ceramic cookware may be a worthy alternative.
+That said, if you make jellies, chocolates, ice cubes, or popsicles, silicone molds can be fun and likely pose little risk of leaching siloxanes into food.
+You might also want to use silicone molds to make candles or soaps.

 As for silicone utensils, I’d suggest only using silicone spatulas for working with cool foods, such as dips and batters.
 For hot foods, metal, wood, or bamboo spoons, spatulas, and other utensils are best.